febuiles/tywin/README.markdown

 USD2COP
 ======
-This bot uses the Wolfram Alpha API to fetch the USD->COP conversion every day and then it posts those results to Twitter ([@usd2cop](http://twitter.com/usd2cop)).
+This bot uses the iGoogle Calculator  to fetch the USD->COP conversion every day and then it posts those results to Twitter ([@usd2cop](http://twitter.com/usd2cop)).

 Config